 What is the NCCP?

-Being a coach takes passion and dedication.
-Being a great coach, however, often requires additional guidance and support.
-The National Coaching Certification Program was developed by the Coaching Association of Canada and its partners to give coaches that extra advantage.
+The National Coaching Certification Program was developed by the Coaching Association of Canada and its partners.
 The program targets 67 different sports, in both official languages, and is the recognized standard for coach training and certification in Canada.

-To view a narrated presentation about the new NCCP model, click here.
+To view a video presentation on the new NCCP model, click here.

 NCCP in Judo